AdaCore/why3/doc/syntaxref.rst

 ::

-    type t = private { mutable a: int; b: bool; }
+    type t = private { mutable a: int; b: bool }

-The meaning of such a declaration is that one cannot build a record instance anymore, neither in the logic, nor in programs.
+The meaning of such a declaration is that one cannot build a record instance, neither in the logic, nor in programs.
-For instance, the following function cannot be defined anymore:
+For instance, the following function cannot be defined:

 ::